jzumsteg/zumstegs-blog/_posts/2021-09-30-la-ferté-alais-airshow-2.md

 <figure class = "landscape">
 	<img src="{{"/assets/images/2021/09/DSC00517.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />
-	<figcaption><em>A Douglas A1 Skyraider., known as the "Spad" in the Navy.
+	<figcaption><em>A Douglas A1 Skyraider, known as the "Spad" in the Navy.
 When I was in the Navy, these had just been retired from active combat in Vietnam.
 Spad pilots garnered more respect than any other pilots, including fighter pilots.
 These planes were hugely powerful and a real handful to fly.
-I cannot imagine how much it must cost to restore and fly something like this; it must burn a few hundred dollars of fuel per flight hour.</em></figcaption>
+I cannot imagine how much it must cost to restore and fly something like this; it must burn three or four hundred dollars of fuel per flight hour.</em></figcaption>
 </figure>